vpnuk/windows/README.md

 ### What's New

 #### WireGuard VPN Support
-VPNUK now supports the WireGuard protocol — a modern, high-performance VPN protocol that is significantly faster than OpenVPN and IPSec.
+VPNUK apps now supports the WireGuard protocol for all account types.
+WireGaurd is a modern, high-performance VPN protocol that is significantly faster than OpenVPN and IPSec.
 WireGuard provides:
 - Faster connection times
 - Better performance and lower latency
 - Improved battery efficiency